 At the office of Dr. Gregory E. Rauscher, M.D. in Hackensack, NJ, we understand how frustrating it is to be dissatisfied with the appearance of your nose.
-For this reason, we are glad to be able to offer a nose job to help our clients increase their self-confidence.
+For this reason, we are glad to be able to offer a nose job New Jersey to help our clients increase their self-confidence.
 After all, the nose is one of the first features about someone that others notice.
 Today, we’re looking at how long the recovery is after this procedure to help you determine whether it is right for you.

 What Is the Recovery Time After a Nose Job?

-After a nose job, known in the medical community as rhinoplasty, you will probably need to take a week or two off from work.
+After a nose job New Jersey, known in the medical community as rhinoplasty, you will probably need to take a week or two off from work.
 However, your recovery will not be over at this point.
 Typically, it takes the skin a total of six months to heal from surgery.
 The rate of your recovery depends on several factors, including the techniques used to perform the surgery, the scope of the surgery, and how well you care for yourself during your recovery.

 What Can I Do To Improve My Recovery Experience?